mofm/feeder/README.md

 # Introduction

 The goal of this project is to create a simple, yet powerful, reader for RSS feeds.
+It reads RSS URLs in the feed.ini file and fetch the content of the feeds.

 The project is written with django 4.1 and Python 3.